 Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

-In January 2018, the SAG implemented a VAT at a rate of five percent, in addition to the excise taxes implemented in June 2017 on cigarettes (at a rate of 100 percent), carbonated drinks (at a rate of 50 percent), and energy drinks (at a rate of 100 percent).
+The Kingdom also joins its Gulf Cooperation Council (GCC) neighbors in levying excise taxes on cigarettes (at a rate of 100 percent), carbonated drinks (at a rate of 50 percent), and energy drinks (at a rate of 100 percent).

 Import Tariffs on Food/Agricultural Products